 Defining Your Toolkit

 Within your facility strategy, the methods and measures available to staff to help track USP controlled room temperature include tools for climate monitoring and documentation.
 The Primex OneVue Sense system provides the climate monitoring tools that are crucial to track USP controlled room temperature.
-Combined with a clear strategy that outlines environmental conditions, OneVue offers a variety of temperature and humidity sensors to monitor the ambient climate as well as targeted temperature storage settings.
-The OneVue Monitor software then logs changes that could put your USP controlled room temperature compliance at risk and can automatically alert the relevant stakeholders to when temperatures fall above or below a certain range.
+Combined with a clear strategy that outlines environmental conditions, OneVue offers a variety of temperature and humidity monitoring solutions to measure the ambient climate as well as targeted temperature storage settings.
+The web-based OneVue® software platform then logs changes that could put your USP controlled room temperature compliance at risk and can automatically alert the relevant stakeholders to when temperatures rise above or fall below a certain range.
 This makes both documenting and resolving any errors as seamless as possible.

 Whether your facility is preparing for increased patient volume or new medications and vaccines, the ability to stay compliant and keep staff and patients safe is well within reach.
 Learn more about how automated monitoring systems can help you with USP controlled room temperature compliance by reaching out to a Primex representative today!